- My own beauty and the beauty standards

 - Your strength can be your weakness, and weakness can be your strength

 - When you put your energy into something that you care about, anything is possible

 My own beauty and the beauty standards

 What is a beauty?
 Should we have beauty standards?
-What if we had all kinds of beauty presented everywhere, would she still have the same struggle?
+What if we were more attuned to all kinds of beauty presented everywhere, in other people and in ourselves, would she still have the same struggle?
+Would we?

-When she became a trainer, she started training her body more and had values on her looks.
-But she started realizing if she couldn’t work out due to an injury or something, Could she still have the same value about herself that she was feeling??
+When Tomomi became a trainer, she worked hard to improve her own fitness level.
+As her body changed, she became more confident about her looks.
+She had a new sense of value.
+But she started wondering what would happen if she couldn’t work out due to an injury or something.
+Would she still have that feeling of value about herself?
 Her answer was no.

 - Looks aren’t the only thing beautiful

 - Being who you are is already enough and beautiful

 - There is no need to fit into any beauty standards

 Tomomi wanted to be 103 lb so bad during her twenties because she believed that if she could be at that weight, she would have the confidence that she needed to feel beautiful about herself.